A

 A social custom to use when you greet other dogs.

-Place your nose as close as you can to the other dog's rear end and
+Place your nose as close as you can to the other dog's rear end and inhale deeply,

 repeat several times, or until your person makes you stop.